-Technical and professional writers are in demand to link ideas, technologies and products with people who need to understand those developments or to use them.
-San Francisco State University’s TPW program can prepare you for that critical communications role through major, minor and certificate programs.
+Professional writers are in demand to link ideas, technologies and products with people who need to understand those developments or to use them.
+San Francisco State University’s TPW/PWR program can prepare you for that critical communications role through major, minor and certificate programs.

 To be best prepared for success in such work, you will need to start with strong writing skills, then learn how to adapt them for the workplace and for changing technologies and employment needs.
 You will also need an intellectual framework for continuing professional growth and responsibility throughout your career.

-As a TPW student you will combine TPW courses — which expose you to workplace writing forms, methods and issues — with interdisciplinary electives that further develop related communications skills and attitudes.
-You also can target a potential employment interest: if you are a major, you will choose a specialized concentration (your subject matter focus); if you earn a minor or certificate, you can use TPW studies to complement your education and experience in other fields.
+As a TPW/PWR student you will combine writing courses — which expose you to workplace writing forms, methods and issues — with interdisciplinary electives that further develop related communications skills and attitudes.
+You also can target a potential employment interest: if you are a major, you will choose a specialized concentration (your subject matter focus); if you earn a minor or certificate, you can use writing studies to complement your education and experience in other fields.

 Note: Technical and professional writing major, minor and certificate students must earn at least a C or better in all courses that count towards the degree or certificate.